A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Generalized problem

 It is important to notice that Problem \cref{pb_georgiou} admits a solution (although it is not rational, see \cite{Georgiou-06}) which is possible to characterize through the (finite dimensional) dual optimization problem.
 We conclude that Problem \cref{primal_pb} allows to range from a problem which not necessarily admits a solution for $d\geq 3$ (case $\nu=1$) to a problem which admits a solution for any $d$ (limit case $\nu= \infty$).
 Accordingly, the hope is that for $d\geq 3$ fixed there exists one $\nu$ sufficiently large such that Problem \cref{primal_pb} admits a rational solution (in the sense that it maximizes the $\nu$-entropy matching $\cb$ and approximately $\mb$).
-The next two sections of the paper are devoted to proving the aforementioned claim.
+The next two sections of the paper are devoted to proving {that this is indeed the case}.

 \begin{remark} The choice of the functional space for the spectral density function $\Phi$ in Problem \cref{primal_pb} deserves a few lines to explain.
 In order to guarantee the integrability of both $\Phi$ and $\Phi^{\frac{\nu-1}{\nu}}$ for $\nu>1$, where the latter one appears in the definitions of the objective functional and the $\nu$-cepstral coefficient, one should take $\Scb$, the set of nonnegative functions, as a subset of the intersection